cs3216/cs3216.github.io/coursework/mobile/index.md

 #### 2. Web Storage

-Service workers allows resources to be retained locally, but JavaScript variables do not survive past the lifetime of the application.
+Service workers allow resources to be retained locally, but JavaScript variables do not survive past the lifetime of the application.
 When the application is restarted, it is reset to a clean state.
 Prior to HTML5, cookies have been used to retain client state;
-however, this method creates burden on the network as all cookies associated with a domain are sent with every request.
+however, this method creates a burden on the network as all cookies associated with a domain are sent with every request.
 Web Storage is a storage API which allows storing data associated with a site which persists across sessions, without the drawbacks of using cookies.